-November 30 supportin Deadline members or being Deadline for application for promotion, merit, or tenure and submission of g documentation (for promotion and/or tenure only). for submitting the names of three referees for academic staff applying for promotion to Professor or Librarian IV, or applying considered for tenure. for academic staff members not due for a performance review to performance review.
-December 15 for academic staff members with tenure-track appointments to eir Annual Information Forms and supporting documentation.
-January 31 for academic staff members with term or tenured appointments their Annual Information Forms and supporting documentation.
-March 31 for academic staff members with tenure-track appointments to be concerning renewal of appointment or granting of tenure.
-Within 30 days of notification and no later than April 30 Faculty A for academic staff members to file notice of appeal with the Association of the non-renewal of a tenure-track appointment or l of tenure.
-June 30 for academic staff members to be informed about granting of arit increments, and promotion.
-July 1 CGIs awa Deadline on career progress takes effect. arded to academic staff members not being reviewed. for the Dean or equivalent to inform academic staff members not due to be reviewed that they are going to be reviewed.
-August 15 for academic staff members to file notice of appeal with the association.
-Sabbaticals October 1 Deadline to apply for a sabbatical in the ensuing academic year.
-By December 31 Deadline decision. for Dean or equivalent to notify academic staff members of By February 28 Deadline for academic staff members to cancel a sabbatical that has already been granted.
+Performance Review Sequ uenc November 30 Deadline for application for promotion, merit, or tenure and submission of supporting documentation (for promotion and/or tenure only).
+Deadline for submitting the names of three referees for academic staff members applying for promotion to Professor or Librarian IV, or applying or being considered for tenure.
+Deadline for academic staff members not due for a performance review to request a performance review.
+December 15 • Deadline for academic staff members with tenuretrack appointments to submit their Annual Information Forms and supporting documentation.
+January 31 • Deadline for academic staff members with term or tenured appointments to submit their Annual Information Forms and supporting documentation.
+March 31 • Deadline for academic staff members with tenuretrack appointments to be informed concerning renewal of appointment or granting of tenure.
+Within 30 days of notification and no later than April 30 • Deadline for academic staff members to file notice of appeal with the Faculty Association of the non-renewal of a tenure-track appointment or the denial of tenure.
+June 30 • Deadline for academic staff members to be informed about granting increments, merit and promotion July 1 : Decision on career progress takes effect.
+Increments awarded to academic staff members not being reviewed.
+Deadline for the Dean to inform academic staff members not normally due to be reviewed that they are going to be reviewed.
+August 15 • Deadline for academic staff members to file notice of appeal with the Faculty Association.
+Sabbaticals October 1 • Deadline to apply for a sabbatical in the ensuing academic year.
+By December 31 • Deadline for Dean to notify academic staff members of decision.
+By February 28 • Deadline for academic staff members to cancel a sabbatical that has already been granted.

-APPENDIX G
+APPENDIX E